istio/fortio-deployment/fortio/README.md

 Experimental istio on istio deployment:

-[https://fortio.istio.io/](https://fortio.istio.io/) is running an istio deployment of the `fortio report` application
+[https://fortio.istio.io/](https://fortio.istio.io/) is running an istio deployment of the `fortio report` application used to serve performance results.

 Using envoy directly as the internet facing istio ingress.
 SSL certificates are automatically provisioned and renewed for multiple domains